bethany-j-allen/Total-Evidence-Tutorial/README.md

 	<figcaption>Figure 25: Comparison of the sampled-from-prior and posterior gamma shape estimates.</figcaption>
 </figure>

 What about for our morphological data?
 If we select `clockRate.morph`, we see a blank graph.
-At first this seems highly concerning, but actually we can work out why: if we select the two logs individually, we see that the prior distribution ranges between 0 and around 7, while the posterior distribution consists a highly concentrated spike at a value of around 0.001.
+At first this seems highly concerning, but actually we can work out why: if we select the two logs individually, we see that the prior distribution ranges between 0 and around 7, while the posterior distribution consists of a highly concentrated spike at a value of around 0.001.
 Tracer is simply failing to plot these two very different distributions on the same set of axes - which might be unhelpful for now, but does tell us that our posterior distribution for this parameter is being heavily influenced by the data.

 ## Checking the trees

-Next we will create a summary tree, to investigate the phylogenies we have inferred.
+Next we will create a summary tree, as a way to investigate the phylogenies we have inferred.
 We will do this using `TreeAnnotator`.

 >Open `TreeAnnotator`, from within the BEAST2.7.x folder.
 >